RandmDev/Romind/README.md

 # Romind

-A website that is made with AI,in this website I will publish Romhacks
+It is a site where I will share game roms, but I made them to play on my other devices, I do not take any responsibility